pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 Each usage flag permits signatures in the following ranges:

+* 0x01..
+Certification: Certification and Certification Revocation ranges, and Direct Sig type (third party)
-* Signature: Document Signature range (and Primary Key Binding type)
+* 0x02..
+Signature: Document Signature range (and Primary Key Binding type)
-* Certification: Certification and Certification Revocation ranges (third party)
-* Timestamping: Timestamping range
+* 0x0008..
+Timestamping: Timestamping range
-* (TBC) Revocation: Key Revocation range
+* (TBC) Revocation?: Key Revocation range
 * (TBC): Countersignature range

-TODO: how do third party direct sigs work?

-In addition, primary keys are always permitted to make first-party signatures in the Certification, Binding, Certification Revocation, Key Revocation and Binding Revocation ranges.
+In addition, primary keys are always permitted to make self-signatures in the Certification, Binding, Certification Revocation, Key Revocation and Binding Revocation ranges.

+### Authentication Signatures

+OpenPGP defines no authentication signature types, but does have an authentication key usage flag.
+Traditionally, authentication is performed by converting the key material into that of another protocol (usually OpenSSH) and performing authentication in that protocol.

+It should be noted that cross-protocol usage can be exploited to evade the domain separation protections of key usage flags.
+For example, there is no distinction between signature, certification and authentication usage in OpenSSH, and once converted an OpenPGP authentication key may be used as a OpenSSH CA or to sign git commits.

+Guidance for the use of authentication keys should be provided.

 ## Subject Validity Period Subpacket